The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Vulnerability Database/CVE-2026-33205

-CVE-2026-33205 is an SSRF flaw in Calibre e-book manager that allows attackers to perform blind GET requests to arbitrary URLs and exfiltrate data from the ebook sandbox.
-This article covers technical details, impact, and patches.
+CVE-2026-33205 is a Server-Side Request Forgery flaw in Calibre e-book manager that enables attackers to perform blind GET requests and exfiltrate data from the ebook sandbox.
+This article covers technical details, affected versions, impact, and mitigation steps.

 CVE-2026-33205 Overview

-CVE-2026-33205 is a Server-Side Request Forgery (SSRF) vulnerability discovered in Calibre, a popular cross-platform e-book manager used for viewing, converting, editing, and cataloging e-books.
-The vulnerability exists in the background-image endpoint of Calibre's web view component, allowing attackers to perform blind GET requests to arbitrary URLs and exfiltrate information from the ebook sandbox.
+CVE-2026-33205 is a Server-Side Request Forgery (SSRF) vulnerability in Calibre, a cross-platform e-book manager used for viewing, converting, editing, and cataloging e-books.
+The flaw resides in the background-image endpoint of Calibre's web-based e-book reader.
+An attacker can trigger blind HTTP GET requests to arbitrary URLs from the application context and exfiltrate information out of the e-book sandbox.
+The vulnerability affects all versions of Calibre prior to 9.6.0, and the maintainer has released 9.6.0 to patch the issue.
+The weakness is classified under CWE-918: Server-Side Request Forgery.

 Critical Impact